 That's not true.

-And the history of Israel from the 47-48 partition plan through the 67 war, through the 73 war, to modern day issues involving rockets uh supplied by Iran and other terrorist organizations into the country.
+And the history of Israel from the 47-48 partition plan through the 67 war, through the 73 war, to modern-day issues involving rockets supplied by Iran and other terrorist organizations into the country.

 I don't know if he knows what day it is.

-Yeah, I'm not sure if it's past his, you know, warm me milk and and Sippy Cup and night night and and and prayers for everybody and and out to snooze land.
+You know, I'm not sure if it's past his, you know, warm me milk and sippy cup and night night and prayers for everybody and out to snooze land.

-Anyway, this is uh this is some of the what maddening comments by Democrats, the media mob.
+Anyway, this is some of the maddening comments by Democrats, the media mob.

-To read the statements from President Biden, Secretary Blinken, General Austin, and leaders of both parties.
+To read the statements from President Biden, Secretary Blinken, General Austin, and leaders of both parties, you'd hardly know Palestinians existed at all.

 Our party leaders have spoken forcefully against BDS, calling its proponents anti-Semitic, despite the same tactics being critically critical to ending the South African apartheid mere decades ago.